 The LINES parameter sets the maximum number of lines of printed output that appear on a page, from the heading to the footing.

 It sets the maximum number of lines that appear on a logical page, from the heading at the top to the footing on the bottom.
-The value of LINES can range between 1 and 999999 (specify 999999 for continuous forms).
+The value of LINES can range between 1 and 999999.
+For styled output formats, specify 999 or higher to generate continuous forms.
+When continuous forms are specified, but the output format has a physical page size (as is the case with PDF output), the column titles repeat at the top of the physical page, without page numbers.
+For unstyled output formats, specify 999999 for continuous forms.

 WebFOCUS will generate HEADING and FOOTING text after each group of lines as defined with the SET parameter.

 '''

-SET LINES = \{n | \underline{57}\} where:
+SET LINES = \{n \mid \underline{57}\} where:

 '''